My little girl is FIFTEEN!!!! This can't be happening! She was just born. I remember it like it was yesterday.

 It was a fun girls' trip!
 We can't wait to go back.
 I've been going to Panama City Beach since I was a child.
 It really hasn't changed that much in 50 years.
 I highly recommend going in June because it's not too hot.
 Just make sure you book a place to stay well in advance so you can find a place right on the beach.

 As for my birthday girl, she did get her cake after all.
 Made by mom when we got home.
-Click here to read about Savannah’s birthday cake called Best Gluten-Free, Dairy-Free Chocolate Cake.
+You can read about Savannah's birthday cake on the blog, it's called Best Gluten-Free, Dairy-Free Chocolate Cake.